Investigation Exposes Mansfield Cocaine, Meth Distribution Scheme

 The OCDETF program is a joint federal, state and local cooperative approach to combat drug trafficking and is the nation’s primary tool for disrupting and dismantling major drug trafficking organizations, targeting national and regional level drug trafficking organizations, and coordinating the necessary law enforcement entities and resources to disrupt or dismantle the targeted criminal organization and seize their assets.

-U.S. Attorney Stephanie Finley stated, “The U.S. Attorney’s Office, along with our federal, state, and local partners, is committed to keeping our communities safe.
+United States Attorney Stephanie Finley stated, “The U.S. Attorney’s Office, along with our federal, state, and local partners, is committed to keeping our communities safe.
 Breaking up this drug distribution ring is a huge step in countering the flow of these illegal substances into the community,” Finley said.
 “I want to thank all the agencies who have partnered with us on this operation and who continue to work to enforce both federal and state narcotics laws.”

 An indictment is merely an accusation and a defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt.